 Throw

-Sometimes we can create exception object explicitly we can hand over to the JVM manually, for this we have to use throw keyword.
-Thus, the main objective of throw keyword is to hand over our created exception object to the manually.
+Sometimes we can create exception objects explicitly and hand them over to the JVM manually.
+For this, we have to use the throw keyword.
+Thus, the main objective of the throw keyword is to hand over our created exception object to the JVM manually.

 throw new ArithmeticException("division by zero");